cruxppc/cruxppc-ng-3.5/notes/wifinotes.md

 # Configuring up wifi

-The Macs have two varieties of wifi.
+The Macs have two varieties of builtin wifi.
 The earliest version (often found on G3 machines does not work (or at least I haven't been able to figure out how to correctly configure it).
 The later version (often found on G4 machines) is pretty easy to get working.
 If you have a G3 machine, you